Kolkata–Agra Cantonment Superfast Express

-The 12319 / 20 Kolkata–Gwalior Superfast Express is a Superfast Express train belonging to Indian Railways – Eastern Railway zone that runs between Kolkata Railway Station and Gwalior Junction in India.
+The 12319 / 20 Gwalior-KolkataSuperfast Express is a Superfast Express train belonging to Indian Railways – Eastern Railway zone that runs between Kolkata Railway Station and Gwalior Junction in India.

 It operates as train number 12319 from Kolkata to Gwalior and as train number 12320 from Gwalior to Kolkata, serving the states of West Bengal, Jharkhand, Bihar, Uttar Pradesh, Rajasthan and Madhya Pradesh.

 Coaches

 The 12319 / 20 Kolkata Chitpur–GwaliorSuperfast Express has 1 AC 2 tier, 4 AC 3 tier, 8 sleeper class, 3 general unreserved and 2 EoG (generator van) coaches.
 It does not carry a pantry car.

 Now the full rake is using LHB coach.

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

 The 12319 Kolkata–Gwalior Superfast Express covers the distance of 1539 km in 24 hours (61.53 km/h) and in 25 hours 25 mins as 12320 Gwalior–Kolkata Superfast Express (57.74 km/h).

 As the average speed of the train is above 64 km/h, as per Indian Railway rules, its fare includes a Superfast surcharge.